Paddle Boarding for Beginners

 For those who love some competition, you can train and participate in a SUP race.
 With the right type of paddle board, you can practice moving quickly through the water so you’re ready for the competition during a race.

 With these tips and the necessary gear, you’ll be ready to start paddle boarding!
 Please note that you may need to register your board as a watercraft depending on where you live—each state’s requirements vary regarding registration so be sure to check with your local agency before hitting the water.
-For additional help and information on selecting a SUP board and paddle, contact your local SCHEELS store to speak with an expert.
+For additional help and information on selecting a SUP board and paddle, contact your local SCHEELS store to speak with Water Sports Expert.